 Warner/Chappell Music, the Company's music publishing division, began administering certain copyrights of Mr. Bronfman, our Chairman or the Board and CEO, effective July 1, 2005 when the administration of such copyrights was transferred from Universal Music Publishing.
+The original term was five years.
+In fiscal 2010, we extended the term of our administration agreement with Mr. Bronfman to June 30, 2013 and continuing thereafter from year to year unless terminated by either party by notice at least 90 days prior to any June 30 commencing with June 30, 2013.
+The terms of the agreement were otherwise unchanged.
 The administration of such copyrights is on substantially the same terms as the prior agreement with Universal and the Company believes the fees in connection with such administration are representative of, or comparable to, such fees paid in similar transactions.
 The amount of any fees will vary year to year based on the use of such copyrights and associated royalties.
-Mr. Bronfman received royalty payments of \$131,727 during fiscal 2009 in connection with our administration of such copyrights.
+Mr. Bronfman received royalty payments of \$79,499 during fiscal 2010 in connection with our administration of such copyrights.